ACS Student Chapter Reports

 Do primary officers have to be ACS members?

-Yes, you must select your primary officers from a list of current ACS student members in your chapter.
+Yes, at least 1 primary officer must be from the list of current ACS student members in your chapter.
 This allows our office to communicate with chapter leaders about important information and deadlines.
-If you have non-ACS members as part of your chapter you can upload a roster to the first chapter business meeting of the year, but you must have at least 1 primary officer who is an ACS member.

 Why does the roster not include all of our members?